Kirklevington: Kirklevington Hall

+It was the location of "Judges Country House Hotel", an AA 3 Red Star Country House with 3 Rosettes.

-As of today,(March 2023) it has closed down, and is in the process of being sold.
+At the time of writing this (March 2023), it has closed down and is in the process of being sold.

 Kirklevington Grange

 On the southern edge of the built up area of Yarm, and about 1.5 miles north of the village, is HMP Kirklevington Grange, a men's resettlement prison for inmates intending to settle (on release) in the North East of England.

 Kirklevington Country Club

 The village was once home to the famous Kirklevington Country Club, 'The Kirk'.